jcward/img2stl/README.md

-# TGA2STL - TGA depthmap image to STL 3D mesh generator
+# img2stl - depthmap image (.tga or .png) to STL 3D mesh generator
-This is a stand-alone command-line utility for generating STL 'stereolithography' meshes from TGA depthmap images.
-This is useful for anybody who wishes to use their existing CAM or 3D-printer model-slicing software for milling/printing out a 3D surface that is described using a grayscale depth/height map, and require a 3D mesh as input for their software.
-TGA2STL utilizes an algorithm derived from one that was used during the pre-GPU days of real-time terrain LOD rendering called ROAM (Real-time Optimally Adaptive Meshing).
+This is a stand-alone command-line utility (forked from [TGA2STL](https://github.com/DEF7/TGA2STL)) for generating STL 'stereolithography' meshes from depthmap images.
+This is useful for anybody who wishes to use their existing CAM or 3D-printer model-slicing software for milling/printing out a 3D surface that is described using a grayscale depth/height map, and require a 3D mesh as input for their software. img2stl utilizes an algorithm derived from one that was used during the pre-GPU days of real-time terrain LOD rendering called ROAM (Real-time Optimally Adaptive Meshing).
 The purpose of this program is to allow for light-weight meshes with a fewer number of triangles to depict the surface described by an input depthmap, wasting as few vertices and triangles as possible.
 This is accomplished by effectively only adding triangles where the surface varies, and neglecting areas that are more planar.

 ![spiralpyramid.tga, thresh = 0.0625, 36k triangles](image_example.jpg)

-TGA2STL is very fast.
+img2stl is very fast.
 It can generate 100k triangle meshes in a fraction of a second (less than 500ms) on a 3.5ghz machine.
 Many of the existing grid-based depthmap-to-mesh programs out there are extremely slow because of the language they're written in and/or because they generate huge unmanageable and unwieldy meshes with tons of triangles.

 There are several depthmap/heightmap-to-mesh programs out there but the meshes that they output are cumbersome to work with.
 These programs strictly generate a grid of triangles with vertex heights dictated by input image pixel brightness.
-In contrast, TGA2STL starts with a coarse grid of triangles and subdivides them when they do not conform to the heightmap to within a threshold value.
+In contrast, img2stl starts with a coarse grid of triangles and subdivides them when they do not conform to the heightmap to within a threshold value.
 The end result is a mesh that is more friendly to 3D programs, such as CAM software, 3D printing model-slicers, and modeling/animation packages.
 By only creating smaller triangles where there is more detail and 'variance' the mesh uses only as many triangles as it needs to osculate the surface represented by the 2D depthmap.

 # Example Output